gypsythief/Recipes/docs-sources/Dictionary of Cooking/Roux Sauce.md

 ### Old Skool Method
 1. Add the flour and margarine to a pan over a very low heat.
 Stir occasionaly whilst the margarine melts.
-2. Once the margarine is fully melted, stiry well to mix in the flour and form a dough ball.
+2. Once the margarine is fully melted, add the flour and mix well to form a dough ball.
 3. Start adding the milk a *little* at a time.
 After each splash, stir well until completely mixed in.